Rose Hips: Nutrients, Uses, and Interesting Facts

 Missing out on the advantages of rose hips is a shame.
 They are highly nutritious fruits.
 They're also versatile and can be used in a variety of interesting ways.
-Eating rose hips is not only enjoyable but can also help to maintain or improve our health.
+Eating the hips is not only enjoyable but may also help to maintain or improve our health.

 © 2013 Linda Crampton